 Canterbury Tales on a Cockcrow Morning is a collection of short stories; 15 tales of modern-day Canterbury.
 From a homeless girl to a Chinese take-away owner who likes Country and Western, from a run-away schoolgirl who wants to be in a music video to a tale of two friends who meet up through the years: the stories link new migrants to Canterbury through their own voices, the voice of the storyteller and the city itself.
 Published by Cultured Llama in August 2012, the book will be launched and performed during the Canterbury Festival in October.

 Maggie Harris has published five collections of poetry, and a memoir Kiskadee Girl.
 Her first collection, Limbolands won The Guyana Prize for Literature 2000.
-Her short story collection, Canterbury Tales on a Cockcrow Morning was published in August 2012, and launched during the Canterbury Festival.
+A short story collection, Canterbury Tales on a Cockcrow Morning will be published in August 2012, and launched during the Canterbury Festival.
 Her website is www.maggieharris.co.uk, she’s on Facebook (http://www.facebook.com/maggie.harris.984786) and LinkedIn (http://www.linkedin.com/pub/maggie-harris/27/540/217).

 ** NEW!!
 You can now subscribe to this blog on your Kindle / Kindle app!